-Water is available on Flemingfield Road and Sewer is available on site.
-Private developer will need to extend water and sewer to City of Greensboro's Standards n/a
+Water is available on Roberson-Comer Rd.
+Sewer is available on Roberson-Comer Rd, on-site, and to the east of the property.
+Private developer will need to extend water and sewer to City of Greensboro's Standards.

 Airport Overlay District & Noise Cone